microsoft/OMS-Agent-for-Linux/docs/OMS-MySQL-Logs-Instructions.md

 ```

+3. Restart the OMS agent:
+`sudo /opt/microsoft/omsagent/bin/service_control restart`

+Check the logs for any outstanding error:
+`tail -f /var/opt/microsoft/omsagent/<workspace id>/log/omsagent.log`

-Go to OMS Log Search and see whether you can find any results:
+4. Go to OMS Log Search and see whether you can find any results:

 ```
 // MySQL active connections